stonedDiscord/serverD/README.md

 - kurwakurwakurwa

 - /mute Hawk
-- kurwa

 - /unmute Hawk
-- wodka
+- keep him from talking

 - /ignore Doge
-- kurwa

 - /unignore Doge
-- wodka
+- ignores all traffic from this client

 - /undj Phoenix
+- /dj Phoenix
 - keep this client from changing the music

-- /dj Phoenix
-- makes

 - /gimp Miles
+- /ungimp Miles
 - make this client talk nonsense

-- /ungimp Miles
-- wodka

 - /play Pursuit(HY).mp3
 - play a kurwa thats not on wodkalist